About Us

 Currency

 The national currency of Saudi Arabia is the Saudi Riyal, denoted by 'SAR'.
 A 100 Halals make up one SAR.
 The coin denominations are 1, 5, 10, 25 and 50 Halala along with 1 and 2 SAR.
 Paper notes are available with the denominations of 1, 5, 10, 20, 50, 100, 200 and 500 SAR.
+To ensure clarity, we have provided the currency exchange value of Saudi Riyal to Indian Rupees and United States Dollars.

 Shopping in Saudi Arabia